Heart Murmurs

 c Duroziez sign refers to a systolic and diastolic murmur heard over the femoral artery when it is compressed.

-d Traube sign (pistol shot) refers to loud systolic and diastolic sounds when auscultating the femoral artery.
+d Traube sign (pistol shot) refers to loud systolic and diastolic sounds when auscultating the femoral artery with gentle pressure.

 e Hill sign refers to a popliteal systolic blood pressure >20 mm Hg higher than the brachial.

-f The Austin Flint murmur is a low-pitched diastolic murmur occurring in mid-late diastole from functional mitral valve obstruction related to the aortic regurgitation jet directed towards the mitral leaflets.
+f The Austin Flint murmur is a low-pitched diastolic murmur occurring in mid-late diastole from functional mitral valve obstruction related to the aortic regurgitation jet directed towards the anterior mitral leaflet.

-AS, aortic stenosis; ASD, atrial septal defect; LV, left ventricle; MR, mitral regurgitation; PH, pulmonary hypertension; RV, right ventricle; TIA, transient ischemic attack.
+AS, aortic stenosis; ASD, atrial septal defect; LV, left ventricle; MR, mitral regurgitation; MS, mitral stenosis; OS, opening snap; PH, pulmonary hypertension; RV, right ventricle; S2, second heart sound; TIA, transient ischemic attack.

 We would love to hear from you